Updated on 2024-06-27 GMT+08:00

 • Global connection bandwidth for communications between region B and region C: bandwidth-B-C

-• Bandwidth type: Set it based on site requirements.
-In this example, select Geographic-region because regions A, B, and C are in the same geographic region.
+• Bandwidth Type: Set it based on site requirements.
+In this example, select Geographic-region because the regions are in the same geographic region.

 • Geographic region: Set it based on site requirements.
 In this example, select Chinese Mainland.